Recruitment and Retention of SLPs in Health Care

 • Increased leadership and teambuilding

 If you experience frequent turnover of SLP staff, consider conducting exit interviews or questionnaires to explore the reasons.
-It is rare to lose an employee over pay or benefits, which are more often recruitment issues, not retention issues.
 Some responses that may point to a need to improve your retention efforts are:

 • Lack of administrative support for non-professional activities (copying or preparing materials, patient transport, record keeping);